ThomasKaiser/Knowledge/articles/Quick_Preview_of_ROCK_5_ITX.md

 <!-- TOC --><a name="network-testing"></a>
 ## Network testing

 To test networking I use a MacBook with a 2.5GbE USB Ethernet dongle connected (RTL8156 based).
-For the NAS tests I equipped the M.2 key M slot with an older NVMe SSD (performance numbers not worth a look since the SSD is clearly the bottleneck and not RK3588's PCIe/NVMe implementation) that is at least fast enough for tests with 2 x 2.5GbE later.
+For the NAS tests I equipped the M.2 key M slot with an older NVMe SSD (performance numbers not worth a look since the SSD is clearly the bottleneck and not RK3588's PCIe/NVMe implementation) that should be at least fast enough for tests with 2 x 2.5GbE later (though turned out it was not and had to be extended to a RAID-0 later).

 I let OpenMediaVault 6 (OMV6) being installed by [the install script](https://github.com/OpenMediaVault-Plugin-Developers/installScript) that is derived from my initial Armbian OMV installation routine.
 And on the client side I rely on [Helios LanTest](https://www.helios.de/web/EN/products/LanTest.html) with 10GbE settings for [these reasons](https://www.helios.de/web/EN/support/TI/157.html).